b-brankovics/grabb/README.md

     specified then the run is an exhaustive run, since it iterates until it cannot find any new information.

-2. Length critera (total length, longest contig or N50)
+2. Length criteria (total length, longest contig or N50)

     This is the simplest explicit completion criterion.
 There are three options that can be used for this setting: total assembly